thosgood/this-weeks-finds/markdown/201-250/week226.md

 > What can we say?
 Obviously, if ZF is consistent, then G(n) has no
 > proof of at most n symbols.
 Hence G(n) is true.
 Furthermore, G(n) has
 > a proof of \~2^n symbols.
 This proof simply enumerates all proofs of
-> ≤n symbols, and shows that none of them work.
+> \leqslant n symbols, and shows that none of them work.
 >
 > You might wonder: does G(n) have a proof of n+1 symbols, or for that
 > matter n^\mathrm{O}(1)^ symbols?
 This turns out to be related to the main open